 7. Education/Licenses/Certifications/Relevant Coursework/Training: Start with your formal degrees and post-school diplomas or accreditations.
 List any professional development that better prepared you to work in the business development management field such as networking, market penetration, indirect advertising workshops, and business management courses.

-What to Highlight in a Business Development Manager Resume
+What to Highlight as a Business Development Manager

 Regardless of your experience as a Business Development Manager, there are a few vital things that employers and recruiters need to know about you to ensure that you are the right fit for their team.